 Training, on the other hand, primarily tells the learner "how" to do something.
 It gives an employee the knowledge and, through practice, the skills to actually accomplish safe work procedures.
 Both education and training are necessary components in every training presentation.

-In "Why Employees Don’t Do What They’re Supposed to Do", Ferdinand F. Fournies states that the number one reason employees do not perform to expected standards is that they don't know why they should do them.
+In his book, "Why Employees Don't Do What They're Supposed to Do", Ferdinand F. Fournies states that the number one reason employees do not perform to expected standards is that they don't know why they should do them.
 The second most common reason is that employees do not know how to do the task correctly.
 Education and training, when applied together, strike at both of these causes for substandard performance.

 To best ensure safety education and training is given to all workers, supervisors should be assigned safety training responsibilities.
 And, because we are often driven by potential consequences in our actions and behaviors, training without accountability is always ineffective.

 Here's why: any educator, instructor, or trainer will tell you that every time they present a session, they learn more and gain greater understanding of the subject.
 Seriously, if you can't teach safety, how can you supervise safety?

 As a supervisor trains, he/she gains greater insight and expertise on the procedure or process he/she are training.
 Consequently, he/she is better qualified to supervise for safety and more confidently manage accountability.
 Workers will more likely perceive their supervisors as competent and knowledgeable in safety as well as other operations.
 "Hey, I can't get away with anything."
 Isn't this a perceived consequence that shapes employee behaviors?